 I have set up two fans within this Orchidarium, both are similar to the type of fans that operate inside computers.
 One fan has been set up to draw fresh air into the Orchidarium (which will have the effect of reducing humidity) this external fan is connected to a hygrometer, so it only kicks in when humidity is high.
 The fan and hygrometer work together to effectively to maintain a constant humidity level between 85% and 95% inside this Orchidarium.
 The other fan runs constantly, circulating the air and creating constant air movement inside this Orchidarium.

-I use an Inkbird Hygrometer to control the external fan in the Orchidarium.
-The sensor detects when the humidity levels rise above 80%RH, and that triggers the power to start up the top fan, which draws humid air out of the Orchidarium, and brings in fresh air via the grille below the doors.
-Once humidity levels fall below 75% RH, the fan cuts out again.
+I use the Inkbird Hygrometer to control the external fan in the Orchidarium.
+The sensor detects when humidity increases past 80%RH, and that triggers the power to start up the top fan, which draws humid air out of the Orchidarium, and brings in fresh air via the grille below the doors.
+Once humidity drops below 75% RH, the fan cuts out again.
 This system means that humidity remains reasonably constant within the tank, and doesn’t build up to the point where mould and fungus might start to become prevalent.

 A number of readers had questions about how I monitor the growing conditions inside this Orchidarium and inside my other terrariums and what equipment I use to record this data, so I wrote this article about how I track temperature, humidity, and light conditions.